BrunoFonttes/clipboard-health-challenge/Refactoring.md

 6. The candidate.length checking also didnt make sense to be on if(event) scope since if there is no event.partitionKey, we already stringify and create a hash of the event, so I moved it to event.partitionKey scope as well.

 7. I decided to create a new function called `getCandidateFrom` receiving `partitionKey` as parameter to isolate the deterministic partition key logic implemented on the `event.partionKey`

+8. I removed the let candidate variable and returned the result of the function in the conditions itself